localstack/snowflake-docs/content/en/user-guide/integrations/snow-cli/index.md

 title: "Snow CLI"
 linkTitle: "Snow CLI"
 weight: 2
-description: Use Snow CLI to interact with the LocalStack Snowflake emulator.
+description: Use Snow CLI to interact with the Snowflake emulator.
 ---

 ## Introduction

 Snow CLI is a command-line interface (CLI) for Snowflake.
-You can use Snow CLI to interact with the LocalStack Snowflake emulator.
+You can use Snow CLI to interact with the Snowflake emulator.
 Snow CLI provides a set of commands to manage and interact with Snowflake accounts, databases, warehouses, and more.

-You can connect Snow CLI to the LocalStack Snowflake emulator using a connection profile.
+You can connect Snow CLI to the Snowflake emulator using a connection profile.
 A connection profile is a set of parameters that define the connection to a Snowflake account.
 You can create, list, and test connection profiles using Snow CLI.

 {{<alert type="info">}}
 Snow CLI is still under [active development](https://docs.snowflake.com/LIMITEDACCESS/snowcli/snowcli-guide), hence the commands and features might change in future releases.